Hi-Octane

-Hi-Octane is a vehicular combat and racing video game published in 1995 for MS-DOS compatible operating systems, PlayStation, and Sega Saturn.
+Hi-Octane is a 1995 vehicular combat and racing video game published by Electronic Arts for MS-DOS, PlayStation, and Sega Saturn.
 It was developed by Bullfrog Productions based upon their earlier Magic Carpet game code.
 The tracks are wider and more open than most racing games.
-Hi-Octane was not as well received as the to thematically similar Wipeout by Psygnosis and was criticized for the short view distance.

-Bullfrog released an expansion pack with three new tracks and new game modes.
+Hi-Octane was not as well received as the thematically similar Wipeout by Psygnosis and was criticized for the short view distance.
+Bullfrog also released an expansion pack with three new tracks and new game modes.

 Gameplay

 The game offers a choice of six hovercraft vehicles differentiated by their top speed, armour, firepower, weight and appearance: KD-1 Speeder, Berserker, Jugga, Vampire, Outrider, and Flexiwing.
 There are six tracks to race on, with names like New Chernobyl which hint at a dystopian futuristic world (although the game does not feature a backstory).
 The tracks offer different difficulties, various textures and types of landscape like wastelands and city streets.

 Certain parts of the track allow to recharge vehicle's fuel, shields or ammo, although the vehicle has to slow down in order to fully benefit of the recharge.
 There are also power-ups on the tracks, recharging fuel/shield/ammo (10, 100 or 200%) or upgrading the car's minigun, missile or booster, for more power.
 Other parts of the tracks changed in the course of racing, opening shortcuts or places with scattered upgrades for a short time.

 The different vehicles display different handling values in the front end but these are just for show, the underlying stats are the same for all the vehicles.
 Due to the dimensions of models the vehicles appear different sizes but in fact the collision volumes are all identical meaning that you are just as likely to hit something with the Outrider as you are with the Jugga.

 There are four camera views, switched while playing: three of them are from behind the vehicle with one being further away than the other, and the fourth view is from the front of the car, with no parts of the car obscuring the sight.